lady-dot/flight-dataset-eda/README.md

  * year: 1949 to 1960.
  * month: January to December.
  * passengers: Total count of passengers (in thousands).

-If you found this analysis helpful, feel free to ⭐ the repo!
+**If you found this analysis helpful, feel free to ⭐ the repository!**